agentic-hub/tools/README.md

 - **90+ Pre-built Connectors**: Access tools for databases, APIs, cloud services, and more
 - **Standardized Interface**: Consistent API design across all connectors
 - **LangChain Integration**: Seamless integration with LangChain's agent framework
+- **Toolkit Architecture**: Organize and manage tools with the AgenticHubToolkit
 - **Automatic Tool Generation**: Tools are generated from standardized configurations
 - **Production Ready**: Built for reliability and performance in production environments
 - **Extensible**: Easily add your own custom connectors